Right to a Home | A place to feel safe, secure and valued | PPR

 What we want

-Organise and build new communities on available land in areas of the greatest housing need to address homelessness, inequality and climate breakdown
+We want to organise and build new communities on available land in areas of the greatest housing need to address homelessness, lack of housing supply, inequality and climate breakdown.

 • Hold landlords to account